lofirepo/lofire/design/lofire.md

 # Introduction

+LoFiRe is a decentralized, local-first [@local-first] application platform built on *local-first data repositories* and a *local-first network architecture*.
-LoFiRe is a decentralized, local-first [@local-first], end-to-end encrypted data repository and application platform with public key authentication, access control, and change validation, based on Conflict-free Replicated Data Types (CRDTs) [@cmrdts], and a two-tier peer-to-peer network that offers end-to-end encrypted object storage and asynchronous publish-subscribe (pub/sub) notifications.
+Data repositories offer end-to-end encrypted data storage with public key authentication, access control, and change validation, based on Conflict-free Replicated Data Types (CRDTs) [@cmrdts], and immutable Directed Acyclic Graphs (DAG) with cryptographic authentication of commits.
+The two-tier, asynchronous peer-to-peer network consists of a core and edge networks, and offers end-to-end encrypted object storage, as well as asynchronous, end-to-end encrypted publish-subscribe (pub/sub) notifications with location privacy for end-user devices.

-It is built on local-first data storage, synchronization, and change notification protocols that aim to protect privacy by minimizing metadata exposed to intermediaries.
+LoFiRe is built on local-first data storage, synchronization, and change notification protocols that aim to protect privacy by minimizing metadata exposed to intermediaries.
 It enables local-first, asynchronous collaboration and data storage within communities while respecting privacy and maintaining data ownership,